 - Cover in your home, garden and outbuildings

-- Protection for belongings temporarily taken outside the home or garden
+- Optional protection for belongings temporarily taken outside the home or garden

 - New-for-old replacements or help with restoration and repairs

 - Cover for cash kept at home (up to £750) including travel tickets, gift vouchers and phone cards

 - The replacement of spoiled food if your freezer breaks down or is accidentally turned off